LemoneJamTart/engineeredcompatibility/CONTRIBUTING.md

  5. Describe the bug in full in the issue body
  6. Submit the issue

-## Did you find a missing compat for an existing mod Engineered Compatibility adds compat for?
+## Did you find a missing compat for a mod Engineered Compatibility adds compat for?
 That's great!
 Please first check the below list of features that cannot be implemented at the moment, and then treat it as a bug as above.

 **List of features whose compat cannot/will not be added:**